Copyright © 2009 - 2013 Lokahi Foundation ~ Designated Trademarks and Brands are the property of their respective owners. All rights reserved

 Kauai Made is a program created by

-people of Kauai using Kauai materials.
-With love and
+Kauai using Kauai materials.
+With love and respect for

 Companies using Kauai Made logo successfully